-We intend to demonstrate the immense value to health and wellbeing of becoming more consciously aware and how to go about training it.
-This will form a useful basis for the next two classes.
-We will also shine a light on natural food, not just why it makes sense for us to eat more natural foods, but also what is meant by ‘natural’ in the context of food and eating.
+In this class we demonstrated the immense value to health and wellbeing of becoming more consciously aware and how to go about training it.
+We also shone a light on natural food, not just why it makes sense for us to eat more natural foods, but also what is meant by ‘natural’ in the context of food and eating.

 Our beliefs are our filters for how we see the world, so becoming gently and curiously aware of them can be a revelation, but more importantly, doing so can make change possible.
 We hope to make this part of the class a mostly light-hearted look at some of the beliefs that influence our behaviours and preferences, as well as looking at the incredible power of belief as shown in certain medical contexts.
 In considering the health of the mind, we will be looking primarily to our guts and why the resident bacteria and fungi there can have such an enormous impact on our overall health, especially our mental health.
 We will look at how to maintain or restore gut flora balance, and we will include suggestions and samples of foods that support mental wellbeing.

 Class Three: Creativity and Living the Sweet Life – March 3rd